-Resistance on exercise bikes is usually provided by one of four methods: magnetic resistance; friction belts or wheels; air resistance using a fan, where the resistance increases as you pedal faster; or hydraulics.
+To customize your workout, exercise bikes use a tension system to produce a harder or easier ride.
+Resistance is usually provided by one of three methods: magnetic resistance, friction belts or wheels, or air resistance using a fan, where the resistance increases as you pedal faster.
 Each has its own advantages and disadvantages according to your needs and preferences.
-If you prefer a quiet environment for your workouts where you can watch television or listen to music, the whisper-quiet operation of a magnetic resistance system may be the best option.
-If a durable, low-maintenance machine is more important to you than peace and quiet, air resistance systems are your best bet.
+If you prefer a quiet environment for your workouts so you can watch television or listen to music, the whisper-quiet operation of a magnetic resistance system may be the best option.
+Many experts prefer magnetic systems for their smooth, quiet operation.
+If a durable, very low-maintenance machine is more important to you than peace and quiet, air resistance systems are your best bet.
 Any style you choose has the potential to offer a challenging workout, but be sure to test out the bike before you buy if possible.

 An exercise bike's riding comfort can be just as important as the features it offers.
 Even if you decide to purchase your exercise bike online, experts say it's crucial to try out different models to find the bike that fits you best.
 Sit on the exercise bike, adjust the seat and handlebars to make sure they will accommodate your body, and ride for at least 10 minutes.